drubenstein/cyphersheets/README.md

 #### Monte Cook Games

-The following images have been used in accordance with MCG's [Fan Use Policy](https://www.montecookgames.com/fan-support/fan-use-policy/).
+The following images were used in accordance with MCG's [Fan Use Policy](https://www.montecookgames.com/fan-support/fan-use-policy/).
 These images and artwork have not been altered.
-MCG legal notice and the artist name have been displayed in a visible and legible manner.
+MCG legal notice (_TM and ©2021 Monte Cook Games, LLC._) and the artist name are displayed in a visible and legible manner.

-- "Cypher System Rulebook 11 Robert Pitturru," &copy;2015 Monte Cook Games, LLC.
+- "Cypher System Rulebook 11 Robert Pitturru"
-- "Godforsaken 50 Angelo Peluso," &copy;2020 Monte Cook Games, LLC.
+- "Godforsaken 50 Angelo Peluso"
-- "Gods of the Fall 07 Matt Stawicki," &copy;2016 Monte Cook Games, LLC.
+- "Gods of the Fall 07 Matt Stawicki"
-- "The Stars Are Fire 55 Katerina Ladon," &copy;2019 Monte Cook Games, LLC.
+- "The Stars Are Fire 55 Katerina Ladon"
-- "Predation 14 Lie Setiawan," &copy;2017 Monte Cook Games, LLC.
+- "Predation 14 Lie Setiawan"
-- "Cypher System Rulebook 4 Matt Stawicki," &copy;2014 Monte Cook Games, LLC.
+- "Cypher System Rulebook 4 Matt Stawicki"
-- "The Stars Are Fire 03 Katerina Ladon," &copy;2019 Monte Cook Games, LLC.
+- "The Stars Are Fire 03 Katerina Ladon"
-- "Cypher System Rulebook 03 Martin DeDiego," &copy;2019 Monte Cook Games, LLC.
+- "Cypher System Rulebook 03 Martin DeDiego"
-- "Cypher System Rulebook 05 Martin DeDiego," &copy;2019 Monte Cook Games, LLC.
+- "Cypher System Rulebook 05 Martin DeDiego"
-- "Unmasked 11 Cathy Wilkins," &copy;2017 Monte Cook Games, LLC.
+- "Unmasked 11 Cathy Wilkins"
-- "We Are All Mad Here 17 Nino Vecia," &copy;2020 Monte Cook Games, LLC.
+- "We Are All Mad Here 17 Nino Vecia"
-- "Godforsaken 72 Roberto Pitturru," &copy;2020 Monte Cook Games, LLC.
+- "Godforsaken 72 Roberto Pitturru"